-Restricted cash represents cash collateralization of legally required environmental guarantees for future clean-up costs of \$0.1 million.
+Restricted cash represents cash collateralization of legally required environmental guarantees for future clean-up costs of \$0.1 million and cash subject to a restriction order (noted below) of \$0.3 million.

-In addition, in late 2013 the Romanian regional prosecutor's office in Ploiesti placed a restriction order on \$0.3 million held in one of RMGC's Romanian bank accounts pending the outcome of an investigation into a group of companies, one of which was a former supplier to RMGC.
-The restricted cash amount represents the value of the goods procured from the supplier during 2012.
+In late 2013 the Romanian regional prosecutor's office in Ploiesti placed a restriction order on \$0.3 million held in one of RMGC's Romanian bank accounts pending the outcome of an investigation into a group of companies, one of which was a former supplier to RMGC.
+The cash subject to the restriction order represented the value of the goods procured from the supplier during 2012.
 In March 2020, RMGC was informed that the prosecutor's office had closed the file in relation to the commercial relationship between RMGC and the supplier but transmitted the file to another prosecutor's office for continued investigation of the commercial relations between RMGC and a list of service providers.
 In April 2020, RMGC filed a request with the prosecutor's office, amongst other things, for the removal of the restriction order and removal of a notation on RMGC's file at the Romanian Trade Registry that the company was "under criminal investigation".
 The prosecutor's office subsequently admitted RMGC's requests and ordered the lifting of the restriction order and the removal of the notation from the Trade Register.
-On May 11, 2020, RMGC received confirmation of the release of the funds.
+On May 11, 2020, RMGC received confirmation that the funds would be released, however until written confirmation is received the funds can only to be used to pay salaries and salary taxes if no other funds are available.
+After salary payments were made on July 1, 2020, all restricted cash has been released.